AutodeskAILab/WaLa/README.md

 ### Optimized WaLa Inference

 Optimized inference using ONNX and TensorRT is supported.
 All scripts, models, and instructions for optimized inference can be found in the `Optim` folder.
-Please refer to the README in the `Optim` folder for
+Please refer to the README in the `Optim` folder for detailed usage.

 ## Citation
 ```bibtex